Trauma-Informed Teaching: A Practical Guide for SchoolsTrauma-Informed Teaching: A Practical Guide for Schools: practical strategies for teachers

 Leadership modelling.
 Senior leaders set the tone.
 If leaders speak openly about the emotional demands of the work, take rest seriously, and model self-care, they signal that wellbeing is valued.
 If they do not, staff will not seek help even when they need it.

-The teacher wellbeing and workload crisis in the UK (DfE, 2019) is not unrelated to the demands of working with increasingly complex pupil needs.
+The teacher wellbeing and workload crisis in the UK (DfE, 2019) is not unrelated to the demands of working with increasingly complex learner needs.
 Addressing vicarious trauma is not a luxury.
 It is a workforce sustainability issue.

 Working with External Agencies